actions/action-versions/README.md

 A configuration file exists for each repository (see `config/actions/`).
 The refs are pinned to specific commit SHAs.

+### Which refs are included?

+By default only `main` and version tags are included.
+For example: `v1` or `v2.0.1`

+Preview versions are intentionally excluded.
+For example: `v2-beta`

+Optional args may be supplied to control which refs are included.
+See `script/add-action.sh --help` for more info.

 ### Contributing
 See the [contribution guide](../github/CONTRIBUTING.MD).
-Currently we are not taking requests for non first actions to be added at this time.
+Currently we are not taking requests for non first party actions to be added at this time.